Omri Casspi

 Casspi was drafted 23rd overall in the 2009 NBA draft by the Sacramento Kings, making him the first Israeli to be selected in the first round of an NBA draft.
-With his Kings debut in 2009, Casspi became the first Israeli to play in an NBA game.
+With his Kings debut in 2009, Casspi became the first Israeli to play in a National Basketball Association game.
 As a rookie, Casspi was chosen to participate in the NBA All-Star Weekend Rookie Challenge.
 The Cleveland Cavaliers traded for him in June 2011, and he signed with the Houston Rockets in July 2013.
 In July 2014, Casspi was traded to the New Orleans Pelicans as part of a three-team trade, but was later waived.
 He then returned to Sacramento prior to the 2014–15 season.
 In February 2017, he was traded to the Pelicans alongside DeMarcus Cousins, and signed with the Warriors during the offseason.
-Waived after an April injury, he signed with Memphis in July 2018.
+Waived after an April injury, Casspi signed with Memphis in July 2018.

 Early life

-One of the few Jewish players to reach the NBA after Dolph Schayes, Ernie Grunfeld, Danny Schayes and Jordan Farmar and the first Israeli-born, Omri Casspi was born in Holon, Israel.
+Omri Casspi was born in Holon, Israel in 1988.
 He was raised in the city of Yavne, Israel.
-He is the son of Shimon and Ilana, and has an older brother, Eitan, and a younger sister, Aviv.
-Both of Casspi's parents are Israeli-born and of Moroccan-Jewish descent.
-As an adult, he added the middle name "Moshe" in memory of his grandfather.
+Casspi is the son of Shimon and Ilana, and has an older brother, Eitan, and a younger sister, Aviv.
+Both of his parents are Israeli-born and of Moroccan-Jewish descent.
+As an adult, Casspi added the middle name "Moshe" in memory of his grandfather.

 As a child, Casspi played for junior programs at Elitzur Yavne and Maccabi Rishon LeZion.
-When he was 13, he moved to the Maccabi Tel Aviv youth team, winning the State Youth championship in 2005.
+At age 13, he moved to the Maccabi Tel Aviv youth team, winning the State Youth championship in 2005.

+Casspi is one of the few Jewish players to reach the NBA after Dolph Schayes, Ernie Grunfeld, Danny Schayes and Jordan Farmar, and he is the first one to have been born in Israel.

 Professional career

 Maccabi Tel Aviv (2005–2006)

 Having previously played for Maccabi Tel Aviv youth team, Casspi made his professional debut at age 17 with Maccabi Tel Aviv during the 2005–06 season.
-In his rookie season as a professional player, he had averages of 4.2 points and 2.1 rebounds in 9.4 minutes per game in the Israeli Premier League.
+In his rookie season as a professional player, Casspi had averages of 4.2 points and 2.1 rebounds in 9.4 minutes per game in the Israeli Premier League.

 Hapoel Galil Elyon (2006–2007)

 In 2006, Casspi was loaned to Hapoel Galil Elyon for the 2006–07 season, going on to have a breakthrough season behind him.
 He averaged 11.1 points and 3.1 rebounds over 28 games.
-In April 2007, he scored 14 points for the World Select team at the Nike Hoop Summit in Memphis.
+In April 2007, Casspi scored 14 points for the World Select team at the Nike Hoop Summit in Memphis.